dashpay/FAQs/Platform/platform-activation-evonodes-faq.md

 Currently, the biggest whale is estimated to own about 270 masternodes.
 Say we set the hard cap to 1000 total Platform nodes.
 There would be a 6.35% chance that this owner alone could shut down a validator set each time a new set is chosen by taking their participating nodes offline, therefore halting the chain.
 There would be a 79.29% chance of them having the opportunity to do so each day with 24 quorums a day.

-We would need to set the hard cap to at least 2100 in order to achieve a similar level of security in this regard as the 4k HPMN solution.
+We would need to set the hard cap to at least 2100 in order to achieve a similar level of security in this regard as the 4k evonode solution.

 18. **How does higher collateral enforce higher performance nodes?**

 The higher collateral requirement does not enforce higher performance.
 Rather, Masternodes have an economic incentive to follow the specs recommended by DCG: if a node wasn’t performing sufficiently, it would start lagging behind the rest of the network, fail to produce blocks, and miss out on rewards.
-Thus a HPMN will be required to be stronger than the current average standard masternode in order to receive rewards.
-A second point is that higher collateral shows a higher stake in the project which should push HPMN owners to have a higher incentive to have more performant hardware servicing Dash Platform.
+Thus an evonode will be required to be stronger than the current average standard masternode in order to receive rewards.
+A second point is that higher collateral shows a higher stake in the project which should push evonode owners to have a higher incentive to have more performant hardware servicing Dash Platform.

 19. **Can we increase the number of Masternodes inside a quorum?**